cloudquery/cloudquery/plugins/destination/postgresql/docs/_configuration.md

-This example configures a Postgresql destination, located at `localhost:5432`:
+This example configures a Postgresql destination using an environment variable called `POSTGRESQL_CONNECTION_STRING`:

 ```yaml copy
 kind: destination